 For example, consider a situation where a customer is asking for a refund.
 If they’re getting angry and raising their voice, it’s likely that they’re already frustrated and aren’t going to be reasonable.
 But if they calmly explain their situation and why they need the refund, you’re more likely to be able to change their decisions.
 Know the triggers, and you can keep things under control.

-Having a customer handling SOP (standard operating procedures) is always a good thing – at least, it’s better than not having them.
+Having a customer handling SOP (standard operating procedure) is always a good thing – at least, it’s better than not having them.
 And these procedures will keep you from getting into sticky situations.

 Teach your team the procedure to deal with difficult customers – this will help you.
 You’ll be able to quickly solve any problems that may arise in a timely manner, without getting involved.